 Janet, Janet & Suggs Understands the Impact of Cerebral Palsy on Families

 JJS is committed to helping you make the best decisions about recovering cerebral palsy compensation for your child.
-We do not charge any upfront costs and do not recover attorney’s fees until we win.
+We do not charge any upfront costs and do not recover attorney’s fees unless your case is won.
 Contact us today for a free, no-obligation consultation to learn more about your rights and legal options.